isomerpages/moe-ast-olive/_olive-staff-well-being/OLive Platinum Job Opportunities.md

 **Job Description**

 Phase 1
 a.
-Attend calibration exercise on the scoring rubrics
+Attend calibration exercise on the scoring rubrics&nbsp;
 b.
 Conduct desktop evaluation of school applications based on set award criteria and attend consensus meeting(s) to shortlist schools for on-site validation
 c.
 Provide written feedback to schools which are not short-listed for on-site validation